yeger00/its/README.md

-# aiccli
+# its
-`aiccli` is an acronym of “All Is Code Command Line Interface”.
+`its`- an “Issue tracking system” as part of your repository.

 # Installation